monica-yesildirek/monica-yesildirek/README.md

 :earth_africa: Merging environmental science and GIS to to protect what matters: water, land, people

-:seedling: Creating edible landscapes and native wildlife habitat for pollinators
+:seedling: Creating edible landscapes and native wildlife habitat for pollinators on my free time

 </h4>